-- another, how they are distinct)

 - assessing interpretations (how themes/interpretations hold up in other examples, how well other investigators and study participants agree with interpretations)

 - representing and visualizing the data

 - presenting an account of the findings.

 In this chapter, you were introduced to general concepts and issues involved in managing and analyzing qualitative data.
 There exist excellent textbooks and online demonstrations for learning to master these skills.
 This content also applies to mixed methods research since many aspects of mixed methods data are qualitative.